Application Security (AppSec) and Its Importance

 Application security (AppSec) refers to the processes, techniques, and tools that protect software applications from threats and vulnerabilities throughout their entire lifecycle, from design and development to deployment and beyond.
 Application security prevents adversaries from exploiting vulnerabilities in applications to gain unauthorized access, steal valuable data, or disrupt the application’s daily operation.

 Application security is constantly evolving, and many changes have been made to application development and deployment.
 In the past, applications were large pieces of software installed in a single machine that resided on-premises or in self-hosting environments, requiring organizations to manage and maintain their infrastructure and servers.
 Traditional applications follow a monolithic architecture where all components are combined into a single program from a single platform.
-Updating the application may require altering the entire system and manual maintenance, making it challenging to make changes and apply patches
+Updating the application may require altering the entire system and manual maintenance, making it challenging to make changes and apply patches.

 The widespread adoption of cloud computing has ushered in a new era of software applications designed and built to leverage the capabilities, agility, and flexible benefits of cloud computing.
 As a result, modern cloud applications are developed and deployed using cloud technologies in either single-cloud stack or multi-cloud environments.
 Cloud applications adopt a microservice architecture, where functionalities are divided into independent services, making it easier to deploy and maintain updates without affecting other services in the architecture.
 They can also automatically adjust resources based on demand, providing flexibility, scalability and cost efficiency compared to traditional on-premise applications.
 Another critical feature of modern cloud applications is their ability to continuously download updates, patches and automatically incorporate real-time information on emerging threats and vulnerabilities.